arnold-c/OutbreakDetection/manuscript/manuscript.typ

 *S9 Figure.
 Proportion of time series in alert when maximizing F-1 score.* The proportion of the time series in alert of outbreak detection systems under different testing rates and noise structures, at their respective (F-1 score) optimal alert thresholds.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
 Each imperfect test uses the same value for both its sensitivity and specificity (either 85% or 90%).
 Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence.

+*S10 Figure.
+Comparison of 0-day and 14-day delay perfect test outbreak detection.* A comparison of the outbreak detection performance between 0-day and 14-day delay perfect tests, when 75% of infectious individuals are tested, and uses the same noise structure as the schematic in @fig-outbreak-schematic (dynamical rubella with 60% vaccination rate at birth).
+The orange bands represent regions of the measles time series that meet the outbreak definition criteria.
+The dark blue bands represent regions of the test positive time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
+In this example time series, the additional test delay does not impact the outbreak detection accuracy, but does result in a delay to the initiation of the alerts.

 *S1 Table.
 Optimal alert thresholds when the daily noise incidence is 7x the average daily measles incidence.* The optimal outbreak alert thresholds for imperfect and perfect diagnostic tests (that maximizes outbreak detection accuracy) under dynamical and static noise structures where the average daily noise incidence is 7 times the average daily measles incidence $Lambda(7)$.
 Each imperfect test uses the same value for both its sensitivity and specificity (either 85% or 90%).

 #pagebreak()